sredford6/JID_Team2330_Place_Recovery/README.md

 ### Features
 - In the registration screen, the color of "Confirm password" will change to red if the passwords users enter do not match.
 - If the user doesn't input anything on the registration screen and clicked "Register", it will prompt the user to fill out the textboxes.
-- The user can take three questionnaires in three different time periods.
+- User can take three questionnaires in three different time periods.
 During each time period, only one questionnaire will be activated.
-- The user will receive notifications during the first hour of each questionnaire being opened.
+- User will receive notifications during the first hour of each questionnaire being opened.

 ### Bugs
 - dimension of content container